 Corporations managing or holding land under the Native Title Act 1993 (Cth) and the Native Title (Prescribed Bodies Corporate) Regulations 1999 (Cth) must incorporate as Indigenous corporations.

-Also, under the CATSI Act, organisations receiving grants of more than $500,000 from the Indigenous Affairs Group (part of the Australian Government Department of the Prime Minister and Cabinet) must also incorporate.
+Indigenous organisations receiving grants of more than $500 000 from the Indigenous Affairs portfolio of the Australian Government Department of the Prime Minister and Cabinet must also incorporate under the CATSI Act.